astrosebas/COTTONTAIL/README.md

 If you want to contribuite feel free to clone the repository and push your improvements.

 ## Credits:
-This tools was develop by Sebastian Carrazco, advised of Dr. Yilen Gomez Maqueo, as part of his Professional practice internship at [Instituto de Astronomía UNAM](http://www.astroscu.unam.mx/IA/index.php?lang=en).
+This tools was develop by Sebastian Carrazco, advised of Dr. Yilen Gomez Maqueo, as part of his Professional practice internship at [Instituto de Astronomía UNAM](http://www.astroscu.unam.mx/IA/index.php?lang=en) under the supervision of Dr. Gomez Maqueo and Dr. Margarita Pereyra.

 ## License:
 This tool has the license GNU General Public License v3.0 (GNU GPLv3).